 Hawkins said he was clueless about Prince’s plans to work “Best of You” into his Super Bowl set.
 Hawkins said,

 “I was watching the game at our producer Nick Raskulinecz’s house, and since he’s doing the new Rush album, all the guys from the band were there, I mean, I’m outside smoking a cigarette with Neil Peart and someone sticks their head outside and goes, ‘Uh, dude, Prince is doing your song.’ “

-Hawkins said he hasn’t heard from anyone in Prince’s camp about the cover but said the entire band is thrilled.
-Grohl has also claimed that the check they royalty check they received from the Prince cover was the biggest single check the band has ever received.
+Hawkins said he never heard from anyone in Prince’s camp about the cover but said the entire band was thrilled.
+Grohl also claimed that the royalty check they received from the Prince cover was the single biggest check the band had ever received.